-PARENT/TEACHER CONFERENCES
+PARENT CONFERENCES

 Scheduled conferences will be held each year.
+It is an expectation that at least one parent or guardian attend each conference.
 We believe conferences are a valuable time to share information and show students that school and families work together.

-Parents/Guardians will be notified with dates and times of the conference along with the format of the conferences.
+Parents/Guardians will be notified with dates and times of conferences.